GreptimeTeam/docs/docs/reference/sql/http-api.md

 #### Method

-Use POST method to submit the SQL statement to server.
+Use the POST method to submit the SQL statement to the server.

 #### Header

 * `Authorization`: The credential.
-Required if starting GreptimeDB with authorized users.
+Required if you are using GreptimeDB with authorized users.
 Please refer to [authentication](/user-guide/clients.md#HTTP-API).
 * `Content-Type`: `application/x-www-form-urlencoded`.

 #### Query params

 * `db`: The database name.
-Required if starting GreptimeDB with authorized users, otherwise can be omitted if you are using the default `public` database.
+Required if you are using GreptimeDB with authorized users.
+Otherwise, it can be omitted if you are using the default `public` database.

 #### Body